-In living donation, donors make an organ available for transplantation while they are still alive, i.e. an operation is performed on a healthy individual for the benefit of a third party (usually a relative).
-This means that living donation gives rise to particular ethical challenges.
+In living donation, donors make an organ available for transplantation while they are still alive.
+To do so, an operation is performed on a healthy individual for the benefit of another person (usually a relative).
+This gives rise to particular ethical challenges.